OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Publishing an app is quite straightforward; the main operation is making the signed APK file downloadable.
 On Google Play, publishing starts with account creation and is followed by app delivery through a dedicated interface.
 Details are available at [the official Android documentation](https://developer.android.com/distribute/googleplay/start.html "Review the checklists to plan your launch").

-## Android Application Attack surface
+## Android Application Attack Surface

 The Android application attack surface consists of all components of the application, including the supportive material necessary to release the app and to support its functioning.
 The Android application may be vulnerable to attack if it does not: